Hi, I’m Teri Schall & I am a health & fitness coach.

-I always had envisioned a return to the classroom once our kids reached school age.
-But last year something happened that altered that outlook.
-Fittingly, that something was fitness.
 I have stayed active; moms of three boys have little choice but to stay active.
 While I have hung up the volleyball shoes, I got into running on a casual basis–enough to run a couple of half-marathons.
 But my fitness was never a priority; it could be easily cut from the “to-do” list.
 After all, I had a family to run and three kids whose needs trumped mine.

 In November of 2013, a good friend approached me about participating in a Beachbody T-25 fitness challenge.
 The challenge was an online challenge within a closed Facebook group.
 The group would be there for nutritional tips, fitness direction, and motivation and encouragement.
 After 60 days of T-25 workouts, eating clean, and drinking Shakeology, the results were transformational.

 Yes, I was leaner and fitter, but I also looked at food and health differently.
 I was hooked.

 When Kathleen approached me about coaching, I was hesitant.
 But the opportunity to help others toward a healthier lifestyle through education, support, and motivation was not a hard sell; helping others is why I was a teacher and child care provider.
 I am currently a two star diamond coach and leader of an amazing group of men and women on Team #Revolutionizers.